 - When an ingredient is changed or substituted, does it change the product?

 Difference testing can also be used to evaluate, select and/or monitor panelists.
-This is typically the first step in identifying future panelists for our Descriptive panel teams.
+This is typically the first step in identifying future panelists for our Descriptive Panel.

 Types of Discrimination/Difference Tests

-Three samples presented; two samples are the same and one is different.
-The panelist is asked to choose the odd sample.
+Three samples presented blind; two samples are the same and one is different.
+The panelist is asked to choose the different/odd sample.

 Three samples presented; one identified as the reference and two unknown samples.
 The panelist is asked to identify the sample that matches the reference.

 Four samples presented; two samples are the same and the other two samples are the same.
 The panelist is asked to group the four samples into pairs of two for similarity.

 Two samples presented; panelist is asked to choose the sample with higher level of some specified characteristic.

 Difference from Control